bao-project/bao-helloworld/README.md

 ### 1.4 Ensuring Enough Free Space

-Please be aware that sufficient free space is crucial for this journey, especially due to the Linux image that will be built for the Linux guest VM.
-To ensure a smooth experience and avoid any space-related issues, we recommend having at least 13 GiB of free space available on your system.
-With your environment set up and all the dependencies installed, you're now ready to dive into the world of Bao hypervisor and create your virtualized wonders!
+Please note that having sufficient free space is important for a smooth experience, particularly because of the Linux image that will be built for the Linux guest VM.
+To prevent any space-related issues, we suggest having a minimum of 13 GiB of free space available on your system.
+With your environment set up and all the dependencies installed, you are now prepared to explore the Bao hypervisor and create your first virtualized environment.

 | Component         | Required Space | Percentage of space Required |
 |-------------------|:--------------:|:---------------------------: |